joeyeschner/maplibre-layer-switcher/README.md

-# MapboxGL Layer Switcher
+# MapLibre Layer Switcher

-This is a layer switcher component for Mapbox GL JS, which I use on [OpenInfraMap](https://openinframap.org).
+This is a layer switcher component for MapLibre GL JS, which is based on the Mapbox layer switcher by [@russss](https://github.com/russss/mapboxgl-layer-switcher).
 Layers are selected by the string prefix of the layer name.

 This package also includes a modified URL hash component which allows a compact representation of the enabled